quicwg/ops-drafts/draft-ietf-quic-applicability.md

 network treatment should therefore be carried over different five-tuples (i.e. multiple QUIC connections).
-Given QUIC's ability to send application data in the first RTT of a connection (if a previous connection to the same host has been successfully established to provide the respective credentials), the cost of establishing another connection is extremely low.
+Given QUIC's ability to send application data in the first RTT of a connection (if a previous connection to the same host has been successfully established to provide the necessary credentials), the cost of establishing another connection is extremely low.

 ## Prioritization

 Stream prioritization is not exposed to either the network or the receiver.
 Prioritization is managed by the sender, and the QUIC transport should provide an interface for applications to prioritize streams {{!QUIC}}.
-Further applications can implement their own prioritization scheme on top of QUIC: an application protocol that runs on top of QUIC can define explicit messages for signaling priority, such as those defined for HTTP/2; it can define rules that allow an endpoint to determine priority based on context; or it can
+Applications can implement their own prioritization scheme on top of QUIC: an application protocol that runs on top of QUIC can define explicit messages for signaling priority, such as those defined for HTTP/2; it can define rules that allow an endpoint to determine priority based on context; or it can